jgarbett44/Election-Analysis/README.md

 		Diana DeGette: 73.8% (272,892)
 		Raymon Anthony Doane: 3.1% (11,606)

-## *Summary*
+## Summary

-	-With the Python script prepared, we can quickly tabulate winners and break down data by county.
-If we had other information, like city or party affiliation, we could modify the script to report it.
+	*With the Python script prepared, we can quickly tabulate winners and break down data by county.*
+		If we had city or party affiliation, we could modify the script to report it.
 For example, we could create a dictionary to hold the city as the key and the votes cast in each city as the values.
 With a for loop, we could retrieve the city name from each row, then use a decision statement with a logical operator to compile a city breakdown.